lastefoto-ee/lastefoto-ee.github.io/content/en/home/contact.md

 # Order that this section appears on the page.
 weight: 80

-title: Contact
+title: Book now
-subtitle: Drop me a line to book a photo shoot
+subtitle: Drop me a line or a ring

 content:
   # Automatically link email and phone or display as text?